KonradSzejnfeld/stone-paper-scissors/README.md

 # stone-paper-scissors
 The classic game of stone, paper and scissors.
 The mechanics of the game is based on JavaScript.
 Font Awesome and Twitter Bootstrap were used to build the interface.
-Translated with www.DeepL.com/Translator

 # Game goals: